katyasoup/jenStackLaunchpad/readme.md

 Checklist:
 ---
-- create GET route in server.js
+X create GET route in server.js
-- handle click event in client.js
+X handle click event in client.js
 - create $ajax request in click event that makes a GET request to the new route
 - test $ajax request by having the route console.log a message when the GET route is hit
 - have the route send a response